KhaledAkel/Algorithims-DataStructure-LeetCode-Problems/README.md

 ---

-For more information about my projects and experience, please visit my [LinkedIn profile](https://www.linkedin.com/in/your-linkedin-profile).
+<p align="center">For more information about my projects and experience, please visit my <a href="https://www.linkedin.com/in/your-linkedin-profile">LinkedIn profile</a>.</p>